shrutiparmar2003/SQL-Questions/README.md

 ---

-## ⚡ Why This Repo?
+## ⚡Why This Repo?

-- 💡 To strengthen SQL fundamentals
+- To strengthen SQL fundamentals
-- 📈 For consistent practice and improvement
+- For consistent practice and improvement
-- 🧪 To revisit and revise common patterns
+- To revisit and revise common patterns
-- 🚀 To stay sharp for data science and analytics interviews
+- To stay sharp for data science and analytics interviews

 ---